mirumee/satchless/doc/product/overview.rst

       logo*, a variant may describe *Pink men's XL t-shirt with Satchless logo*.

+    * **Variant selection form** shows variant options to a customer and picks the resulting variant using the data provided.

 .. _django-mptt: http://code.google.com/p/django-mptt/

 How Products and Variants work